gyyu/gyyu.github.io/_pages/about.md

 This is taken from Manuel Blum's [_Advice to a Beginning Graduate Student_](https://www.cs.cmu.edu/~mblum/research/pdf/grad.html):

 > You are all computer scientists.
+>
-You know what FINITE AUTOMATA can do.
+> You know what FINITE AUTOMATA can do.
+>
-You know what TURING MACHINES can do.
+> You know what TURING MACHINES can do.
+>
-For example, Finite Automata can add but not multiply.
+> For example, Finite Automata can add but not multiply.
+>
-Turing Machines can compute any computable function.
+> Turing Machines can compute any computable function.
+>
-Turing machines are incredibly more powerful than Finite Automata.
+> Turing machines are incredibly more powerful than Finite Automata.
+>
-Yet the only difference between a FA and a TM is that the TM, unlike the FA, has paper and pencil.
+> Yet the only difference between a FA and a TM is that the TM, unlike the FA, has paper and pencil.
+>
-Think about it.
+> Think about it.
+>
-It tells you something about the power of writing.
+> It tells you something about the power of writing.
+>
-Without writing, you are reduced to a finite automaton.
+> Without writing, you are reduced to a finite automaton.
+>
-With writing you have the extraordinary power of a Turing machine.
+> With writing you have the extraordinary power of a Turing machine.

-And another he shares in there from John Shaw Billings:
+And here is a quote from John Shaw Billings that he shares:

->  "First have something to say,
+> First have something to say,
+>
-Second say it,
+> Second say it,
+>
-Third stop when you have said it, and
+> Third stop when you have said it, and
+>
-Finally give it an accurate title."
+> Finally give it an accurate title."

 I've always loved writing.
 So there's a very personal reason why it exists, which is for my own enjoyment.
 But there's also some things that I like to believe I have to say, and perhaps some people out there who might find it mildly valuable.
 And while I still have that feeling, I'll keep this place alive.

 ### Interests